U1 to J1

 • movement

-• speech and comprehension
+• speaking and understanding

 • dexterity